kern-me/Follow-Friday/README.md

 A simple Applescript that helps you in creating a [\#FollowFriday](https://www.lifewire.com/a-guide-to-follow-friday-2655376) Twitter message.
 It removes the manual work of finding, copying, and pasting user names that you want to include in your Follow Friday tweet.

 ## What it does
-This script looks at your latest Twitter notifications and finds the users that meet one of the following criteria:
+This script looks at your latest Twitter notifications and finds the users that have recently interacted with you directly, or a tweet in which you were mentioned.
-- Recently Followed You
-- Liked one of your tweets
-- Have tweeted something that you have recently liked

 The user names that have met the above criteria are extracted to a list, separated by commas, and are then pasted into a new .txt file on your desktop (look for "Follow Friday Message.txt")